osynge/converge/README.md

-# CloneWithDefault
+# CloneOr

-A Layered configuration system for Rust applications.
+A Layered configuration system for Rust applications using little code.

 ## Introduction